 The piano is Bob’s primary instrument, but he also taught himself to play the diatonic and piano accordions, and the pipe organ at his church.
 He was a part-time organist for his boyhood church and his neighboring town’s mission church where when serving as Scoutmaster of the local troop, was able to get the boys in the troop to sing in the choir.
 While living in northeastern PA, Bob played for multiple churches in the area.
 He even worked off and on part time for an organ building company out of Pittsburgh and built his own rudimentary pipe organ in his parent’s home.

-Bob has recently been blessed by receiving airplay on Enlightened Piano Radio and is proud to be a part of that wonderful community of artists.
-He is a Sirius XM Radio Artist, and is also part of One World Music, Pandora, Accuradio, Spotify, and other streaming platforms.
+Bob has been blessed to be a Sirius XM Radio Artist, and is also part of One World Music, Pandora, Accuradio, Spotify, and other streaming platforms.

 Bob’s label is Shared Dreams Music and it is always his intention with his compositions that they ‘calm the mind and soothe the soul’ of whoever listens to them.